p2-inc/phasetwo-docs/blog/2026-06-30-starter-tier.md

 If you currently have active realms on our free, shared infrastructure:

 - **You have 30 days from today (2026-06-30) — through 2026-07-30 — to upgrade and migrate your realms** if you want to preserve them.
-- After 2026-07-30, the shared infrastructure will be shut down and the data deleted.
+- After 2026-07-30, the shared infrastructure will be shut down and its data permanently deleted.

 To migrate, create a Starter (or larger) cluster from the dashboard, export your realm config from the shared instance, and import it into your new cluster.
 Our [migration docs](/docs/migration) cover the steps; our team is happy to walk through it with you.